Santa Claus Figures From Around The World Who Don’t Always Bring Christmas Joy

 REMKO DE WAAL/AFP via Getty ImagesA man dressed as Sinterklaas in Maassluis, Netherlands, on Nov.
 12, 2016.
 He is followed by the controversial Dutch Christmas character "Black Pete."

-Santa Claus figures in other countries also include Christkind (or Christkindl) in Germany, Austria, and Switzerland, Tió de Nadal in Spain, the Yule Lads in Iceland, and many more.
+Santa Claus figures in other countries also include Christkind (or Christkindl) in Germany, Austria, and Switzerland, Tió de Nadal in Spain, the Yule Lads in Iceland, the infamous Krampus, and many more.
 Learn about some of these Santa Claus legends and others in the gallery above, and see how Christmas is celebrated in different ways around the world.

 After learning more about Santa around the world, discover the story of the "anti-Santa Claus," Krampus.
 Or, take a look at this letter to Santa that's over a century old.